ckb-ecofund/offckb/docs/develop.md

 edit the things in `ckb/devnet`

-whenever the devnet genesis block's tx hashes changed, you need to update the devnet lumos config file, which is `templates/config.json`.
+whenever the devnet genesis block's tx hashes changes, you need to update the devnet lumos config file, which is `templates/config.json`.

 first start the node: